Spread some cheer with this fun and colorful rainbow wreath!

 - Yarn!
 I used 12 different colors.
 6 colors would also work well.

-Start each section of yarn by tying the end to part of the wire wreath in a knot.
-End each section with another knot or grab some fabric glue.
+Start each section of yarn by tying the end of your yarn to part of the wire wreath in a knot.
+End each section with another knot or use fabric glue.

 Repeat for each color until the wreath is covered.